 - Familiarity with professional writing such as grants proposals and reports

-- Understanding of how to design and plan places at different urban scales while also nurturing and protecting heritage.
+- Understanding of how to experiment with design and plan places at different spatial scale using everyday practices.

-- Ability to plan and design in a participatory with as part of a multidisciplinary group and with local community.
+- Ability to plan and design in a participatory manner, as part of a multidisciplinary group and with local community.

-The M.Plan. in Urban Design, Sustainability, and Conservation is informed by the following learning disciplines:
+The program in Urban Design, Sustainability, and Conservation is informed by the following learning disciplines:

 Research and Collaboration